-But NEO is smarter, younger and faster.
+But NEO is smarter, younger, and faster.
 They have big names backing them.
-The Chinese Government is backing it up and also by the state and the national banks.
+The Chinese Government is backing it up and also with the state and the national banks.
 Even the tech-giants like Alibaba and Microsoft are behind the meteoric rise of this altcoin in late 2017.

 Philosophically, they both have the same kind of market visualization.
 Both Ethereum and NEO are non-profit blockchain community that focuses on Smart Contracts or Smart Economy.

 Ethereum wallet has the currency named Ether while NEO has NEO and Gas.
-As said before, Ethereum is older hence hold the 2nd title in the crypto world having a market cap of $57 Billion.
+As said before, Ethereum is older and hence holds the 2nd title in the crypto world having a market cap of $57 Billion.

 Build your identity as a certified blockchain expert with 101 Blockchains’ Blockchain Certifications designed to provide enhanced career prospects.

 NEO has the Tech!

 Ethereum just wishes to become younger again.
 But they are deeply rooted in the market and cannot tweak up the tech now.
 For example, NEO can handle 10,000 transactions per second while Ethereum can handle a mere 15.

 NEO supports more common C# and Java.
 They even intend to add Python and Go as additional languages.
 So, more and more programmers can take part in blockchain tech.